Plus-size model: Specialty media and other ventures in North America

 Several homegrown calendar projects featuring models over a U.S. size 12 were launched in 2007, including the well-publicized Luscious and Fenomenal Calendar products from North America.
-To date, no calendar has been successful enough to continue beyond its initial launch year.
+So far, no calendar has been successful enough to continue beyond its initial launch year.

 Plus Model Magazine, an online publication was launched in 2006 by Madeline Figueroa-Jones, a former plus-size model.
 The magazine features beauty and fashion editorials, beauty and fashion tips, modeling advice and interviews with plus-size celebrities as well as people working in all facets of the plus-size clothing industry.
 Plus Model Magazine launched an online podcast in 2008 hosted by model, actress and host Chenese Lewis, which has interviews with plus-size celebrities and people working in all facets of the plus-size clothing industry.
 The magazine gained attention in many media outlets worldwide by publishing an editorial commenting on body image and the fashion industry.
 The editorial featured plus-size model Katya Zharkova photographed nude alongside a straight-size model.

 Canadian magazine LOU LOU has included specifically produced bi-annual plus-size fashion inserts featuring editorials and product pages since 2008.
 Echoing the advertorial relationship of Figure to Lane Bryant, LouLous supplement features products from Reitmans group of plus-size apparel companies (Addition-Elle, MXM, Pennington's) on its pages.

 Vogue U.S. has faltered on the continued use of recognisable plus-size models for the annual "Shape Issue" (April) issue; however British vocalist Adele appeared on the March 2012 cover as the first overtly larger-sized cover subject since sportsman LeBron James in April 2008.
 U.S. Glamour has declared it will feature more plus-size models as editorial policy after the appearance of a small photograph of model Lizzie Miller caused a groundswell of positive comment.

 Elle Quebec featured plus-size models three times on its cover: in May 1997, May 2013 and June 2014.

 High fashion print publication V magazine featured seven agency-represented plus-size models in "The Size Issue" #63, photographed by prominent fashion photographers.

 North American body care company, Dove, launched a "Real Beauty Campaign" where they included un-retouched photos of plus-size models, and models of all sizes, to emphasize the acceptance of all body shapes.